wichers/lovelace-comfoair/README.md

-# Homeassistant Lovelace Comfoair card
+# Homeassistant Lovelace MQTT Comfoair card
 This is a modified Lovelace Comfoair card to work with the ComfoAir Service https://github.com/adorobis/hacomfoairmqtt with MQTT Autodiscovery to visualize your data!

 ![Image](https://raw.githubusercontent.com/TimWeyand/lovelace-comfoair/master/result.png)